mlswg/mls-protocol/draft-ietf-mls-protocol.md

     } MLSCiphertext;
 ~~~~~

-The Group identifier and epoch allows a device to know which Group secret
+The Group identifier and epoch allow a device to know which Group secrets
 should be used and from which Epoch secret to start computing other secrets
 and keys.
 The participant identifier is used to derive the participant
 Application secret chain from the initial shared Application secret.